hhuang91/KaggleChallenge/readme.md

 The performance of proposed approach will be evaluated based on DICE score.

-While the higher DICE score the better, given the limited time, it's probably going to be hard to beat top ranking scores.
+While the higher DICE score is the better, given the limited time, it's probably going to be hard to beat top ranking scores.
 So I need a more achievable goal that can demonstrate I have applied deep learning in a meaningful way for this challenge.

 Therefore, I submitted a **null test**, basically predicting zeros masks for all test data.
-If my approach was able to **have higher score than null test**, then the deep learning method I developed is likely able to extract useful information from the training data.
+If my approach is able to **have higher score than null test**, then the deep learning method I developed is likely able to extract useful information from the training data.

 Here is the score to beat: